Things to do in Summer in Cape Town

 Stroll along Sea Point promenade

 Runners, dog walkers, skaters, and families flock to the stretch of promenade from Mouille Point to Bantry Bay for good reason — it’s a special place!
-Stroll along the paved and grassy promenade that winds its way along the coastline, check out the cool art installations, or make use of the outdoor gym.
+Stroll along the paved and grassy promenade that winds its way along the coastline.
+You’ll find cool art installations, restaurants, and bars along the strip.
 If the water at Rocklands Beach looks a little too chilly, you can also take a dip in the Sea Point public pools.

 Surf’s up in Muizenberg